aredan/ciliumlabs/README.md

 I know that Cilium offers hosted LABs for free, but here I'm just trying to play with the labs in a different way and without time constrain for lab completion.

 ### pre-requesities.
-For all the LABs in this repo you will ned Docker, Kind, kubectl and kind-cli.
+For all the LABs in this repo you will need Docker, Kind, kubectl and kind-cli.

 ### Docker installation.
 Add the repo to your system.